plenigo/plenigo.github.io/pages/sdks/php/includes/app_management_php.md

 <?php
 require_once 'libs/php_sdk/plenigo/Plenigo.php';
 // 1.Step: Configure the PHP SDK: The secret (e.g. secret:QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the company ID (e.g.:23NuCmdPoiRRkQiCqP9Q).
-$secret = 'QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj'; // The secret key of your specific company from the plenigo backend.
+$secret = 'QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj'; // The secret key of your specific company from the Frisbii Media backend.
-$companyId = '23NuCmdPoiRRkQiCqP9Q';  // The company ID of your specific company from the plenigo backend.
+$companyId = '23NuCmdPoiRRkQiCqP9Q';  // The company ID of your specific company from the Frisbii Media backend.
 \plenigo\PlenigoManager::configure($secret, $companyId);

 // 2.Step: Request an access token.
-$customerId = '56202510'; // The customer id from the plenigo backend.
+$customerId = '56202510'; // The customer id from the Frisbii Media backend.
-$productId = 'RgKUHT78563989856641'; // The product id from the plenigo backend.
+$productId = 'RgKUHT78563989856641'; // The product id from the Frisbii Media backend.
 $description = 'test'; // The description of the product.
 // This method returns a plenigo\services\AppAccessToken object.
 $appAccessToken = AppManagementService::requestAppToken($customerId, $productId , $description);